-Bullet 4: [Event notification of policies to AF]
+Bullet 4: [Event notification of policies to AF] [No identified principle or solution]

 #4 indicates to address this bullet 4 but does not describe any principle.

-Bullet 5: [User Inputs for Policy Decisions]
+Bullet 5: [UE Inputs for Policy Decisions]

-Four variants are derived from 4 submitted papers.
+Three variants are derived from 4 submitted papers.

-Solution variant 11 (Support UE input for PCC decision) is based on #18, Solution 12 (UE inputs for PCC decision through northbound APIs) is based on #20, Solution 13 (UE input for PCC decision to support QoS Control) is based on #19 and Solution 14 (PCC decision for UE's power saving) is based on #17.
+Solution variant 11 (Support UE input for PCC decision) is based on #18 #20, #6, #19.

-#18 provides 3 optional interaction paths, #20 focuses on access token,
+#18 provides 3 optional interaction paths, #20 focuses on communication through NEF mechanisms by the UE.

 #19 uses one of the paths but focus on the dedicated PCC input information from the UE and #17 focuses on the dedicate PCC input information from the UE.

-Solution variant 7 (QoS-based UE policy provisioning and evaluation) covers bullet 5 as well along with 1b.